devkeycode/crmServiceAPI/README.md

 # crmServiceAPI

-This CRM Service API revolves round the customer complaints(issue raised by the customer) and their resolution,
+This CRM Service API revolves round the customer complaints(issue raised by the customer) and their resolution.